If you like a cut above the rest, you really need to try Kobe beef in Japan! It’s even better when the price of Kobe beef is reasonable.

 Closed: no set schedule

-3. Kobe Steak Propeller: Serving up quality Kobe beef in a casual setting
+3. Kobe Steak Propeller: Serving up quality Kobe beef in Japan in a casual setting

 Kobe Steak Propeller, the third Kobe beef restaurant we recommend, is a 5-minute walk from Sannomiya Station, a little way down from the Kobe International House.
 It has a reputation for serving delicious Kobe steaks in a casual and relaxed atmosphere.

 From the outside it looks more like a cute cafe than a Japanese steakhouse.

 The interior, decorated with many small antiques, has a very at-home warm atmosphere.
 At the same time it exudes class and feels like someone’s home.

 The thick cuts of wagyu steak cooked medium rare are unbelievably tender.
 And the lean meat has a wonderful texture.
 You’ll want to savor every bite of these delicious, thick cuts of delicious Japanese wagyu beef.